Some links on this page are affiliate links. See full disclosure in the page footer.

 The executive summary is arguably the most essential part of your plan.
 It’s the first section investors and lenders will read, so it needs to make a great first impression.
 While it comes first in the document, it’s often best to write it last after you’ve fleshed out the other details of your plan.

 Your executive summary should provide a concise overview of your business and capture the key highlights from the rest of your plan.
-This should include:
+This should include the following.

 • Business Overview: A brief description of your business, including its name, location, and the industry in which it operates.